tapis-project/documentation/source/technical/files.rst

 For some system types (such as LINUX) any folders that do not exist in the specified path will automatically be created.

-Note that for an S3 system an object will be created with a key of *rootDir*/{path} without a preceding "/" character.
+Note that for an S3 system an object will be created with a key of *rootDir*/{path}.

 Deleting